MatinAniss/gpui-book/src/elements/deferred.md

 ## Deferred

-The `Deferred` element allow you to defer the layouting and painting of a element.
+The `Deferred` element allow you to defer the layout and paint of a element.
 GPUI follows the [Painter's algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm) where elements that get painted after will be drawn on top of a element that got painted earlier.
 This is where the `Deferred` element allows you to delay the layout and paint of its child.

 ### Creating a Deferred